technologiestiftung/LoRa-HelloByte/README.md

 # LoRa-HelloByte
 Sends a small, airtime-saving ID message (1 Byte) from an Arduino Mega/Dragino Node to The Things Network
-# LoRa-HelloByte
-Sends a small, airtime-saving ID message (1 Byte) from an Arduino Mega/Dragino Node to The Things Network

 ## Setup